Variomatic

 Variomatic is the continuously variable transmission (CVT) of the Dutch car manufacturer DAF, originally developed by Hub van Doorne.
 It is a stepless, fully-automatic transmission, consisting of a V-shaped drive-belt, and two pulleys, each of two cones, whose effective diameter can be changed so that the "V" belt runs nearer the spindle or nearer the rim, depending on the separation of the cones.
 These are synchronized so that the belt always remains at the same optimal tension.

 History

+Patented by Fouillaron in 1898.
+“To solve a thorny weaving problem, the engineer developed a variator system that prevented the thread from cutting when starting the looms”.